S1ro1/quant/doc.md

 # ...
 ```

 Recalling our example, we have replaced the `torch.nn.Linear` layers with our own custom implementation.
-This is done by the `qat_quantizer.prepare(model)` function.
-This function inserts the `FakeQuantizeFunction` into the linear layers, and replaces the original weights with the quantized weights.
-However, in case of inference, we do not want to do these steps, we would like to only dequantize the weights and compute, as the weights are already quantized when loaded from memory.
-We haven't implemented this in our example, but ` AO` provides a `qat_quantizer.convert(model)` function, which does this for us.
-To do this, we can use the following code:
+Equivalent of this is done by the `qat_quantizer.prepare(model)` method.
+This method inserts the `FakeQuantizeFunction` into the linear layers, and replaces the weights in the matrix multiplication with the quantized weights.

+However, in case of inference, we do not want to do these steps.
+We would like to only dequantize the weights and do the computation, as the weights are already quantized when loaded from memory.
+We haven't implemented this in our example, as its not relevant to the concept, but is required in production setting. `AO` provides a `qat_quantizer.convert(model)` method, which does this for us.
+We can use the following code to achieve this:

 ```python
 # Convert the model to the quantized model